Want to Get Free Airport Lounge Access for a Plus-One? Here’s How.

-Capital One lounge at Dallas-Fort Worth International Airport, with a few people
+Tan and gray Capital One lounge at Dallas–Fort Worth International Airport, with a few people

-Courtesy of Capital One
+Courtesy of American Express

-AFAR partners with CreditCards.com and may receive a commission from card issuers.
+Afar partners with CreditCards.com and may receive a commission from card issuers.
 This site does not include all financial companies or all available financial offers.
 Compensation may impact how an offer is presented.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
-Opinions expressed here are entirely those of the AFAR editorial team.
+Opinions expressed here are entirely those of the Afar editorial team.

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Eligibility and benefit level varies by card.
 Terms, conditions and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.

-All information about the Citi®/AAdvantage® Executive World Elite Mastercard® has been collected independently by AFAR.
+All information about the Citi®/AAdvantage® Executive World Elite Mastercard® has been collected independently by Afar.

-But in general, most of these fees are still offset by travel benefits they may provide, like airport lounge access independent of the primary cardholder, elite status with specific hotel programs, and a TSA/Global Entry credit per cardholder.
+Adding authorized users (aka extra cardholders) to a primary credit card account is a great way to spread the wealth of select credit card benefits.
+While authorized users typically don’t get the full suite of perks, they are entitled to select travel benefits in many instances, including airport lounge access independent of the primary cardholder, elite status with specific hotel programs, and a TSA/Global Entry credit per cardholder.
 Additionally, any implicit travel insurance and shopping protection of a credit card (e.g., trip cancellation and interruption insurance, baggage delay protection, and/or extended warranty coverage—depending on the card) apply to purchases made by authorized users.

-Here’s everything you need to know about the basics of adding authorized users to your account in today’s rapidly changing credit card landscape, plus the four best credit cards that offer excellent benefits for additional cardholders.
+Here’s everything you need to know about the basics of adding authorized users to your account in today’s rapidly changing credit card landscape, plus the five best credit cards that offer excellent benefits for additional cardholders.

 The basics of having authorized users on your credit card